tesselle/tabula/README.md

 Overview
 --------

 `tabula` provides an easy way to examine archaeological count data (artifacts, faunal remains, etc.).
 This package includes several measures of diversity: e.g. richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), diversity/dominance and evenness (Brillouin, Shannon, Simpson, etc.), turnover and similarity (Brainerd-Robinson, ...).
-It also provides matrix seriation methods (reciprocal ranking, CA-based seriation, IDSS) for chronological modeling and dating.
+It also provides matrix seriation methods (reciprocal ranking, CA-based seriation) for chronological modeling and dating.
 The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford and Bertin diagrams, etc.

 Installation
 ------------